some-natalie/some-natalie/_posts/2023-07-07-revisiting-build-times.md

 ---
-title: "Revisiting the Cost of Waiting on Builds"
+title: "Revisiting the cost of waiting on builds"
 date: 2023-07-07
 categories:
   - blog